 - Android Devices: This course focuses on devices that run the Android Operating System.
 This includes both cell phones and tablets.

-- Technical Devices: This course teaches different technical devices that are available for individuals who have vision and hearing loss and the ways they can connect to your primary devices to make them more accessible.
+- Technical Devices: This course teaches about different technical devices that are available for individuals who have vision and hearing loss, and about the ways they can connect to your primary devices to make them more accessible.

 - Assistive Devices Program (ADP): You will learn about the different categories related to vision and hearing devices, as well as how to apply and when you are able to receive them.

-- Deaf-blind Friendly Apps: In this course you will learn about apps for Apple and Android devices that are low-vision friendly, apps you can access through a braille device, and apps in the area of communication, accessing information and education.
+- Deafblind Friendly Apps: In this course you will learn about apps for Apple and Android devices that are low-vison friendly, apps you can access through a braille device, and apps in the areas of communication, accessing information and education.